morpheuslord/Brute-Hacking-Framework-SourceCode/README.md

 - Move the bin.rar contents to the bin folder
 - Move the git-for-windows.rar contents to the vendor folder
-- run the main brute-Framework.exe file to varify.
+- run the main brute-Framework.exe file to verify.
 - *NOTE* - the files root must be in the `C:\` directory

 ## YT Videos

-Youtube:
+YouTube:

 * https://www.youtube.com/watch?v=5tC7vXub2Us
 * https://www.youtube.com/watch?v=FTGpkr8pN6Q